ovh/docs/pages/cloud/dedicated/intervention-support/guide.en-gb.md

 ### CentOS/Alma Linux

-If you are experiencing network connectivity issues (for example, no ping after the motherboard replacement), perform the following steps:
+If you are experiencing network connectivity issues (for example, no ping after a motherboard replacement), perform the following steps:

 1\.
 Reboot the server in [rescue mode](/pages/cloud/dedicated/rescue_mode).
 2\.
 Mount the partition `/`: